zuozhenggh/learning-library/solutions-library/peoplesoft-move-improve/provision-cm/provision-cm.md

     * User
     * Password
     * Tenant
-- Admin privileges on your local machine.
+- Admin privileges on your local machine or Windows instance on Cloud.

 ## **STEP 1**: Generating Keys